What Dog Sleeping Positions Say About Your Pup's Mood

 Why does my dog sleep curled up in a ball?

-Dogs curl up to conserve body heat and protect their vital organs.
-It’s a sign they may want to feel safe and warm while resting.
+Dogs often curl into a ball (the "donut" position) to conserve body heat and protect their vital organs.
+It's an instinctual sign that they seek warmth and security while resting.

 What does it mean when my dog sleeps on their side?